Dharmendra016/Diabetic-Retinopathy-Screening/README.md

 # Diabetic Retinopathy Screening Dashboard

 A web application for automated diabetic retinopathy (DR) screening using deep learning.
 Upload retinal images to receive a diagnosis, confidence score, and lesion heatmap visualization.
 Results can be exported as CSV and are sorted by severity.

+> ⚠️ **Note:** The current model is only for testing (trained for ~10 epochs), so the results are not very accurate yet.

 ## Features
 - Upload one or more retinal images for DR diagnosis